 Backups can be done on our computers or on Internet based services.
 The well-known rule 3x2x1 states that efficient backups must consist of three versions: two of them in different formats, and at least one on external drives.

 Here below is a list of 5 free methods that answer the question “how to backup Mac files for free?”
 Their different characteristics are an advantage to applying the 3x2x1 rule.

 An image file is a bit-by-bit copy of a drive.
 It has the advantage of storing not only the current files, but also all material available on the drive, such as deleted files.
 On the downside, it requires the same space as the original drive.

 Disk Drill is an application that provides this feature.
-It is available for free on the Internet, and it can be upgraded to a Pro version to recover deleted files.
+It is available for free on the Internet, and it can be upgraded to a Pro version to recover lost or deleted files.

 The main advantage of Disk Drill over other similar apps is that it stores in truly standard formats.
 This characteristic makes the copy very portable, as it allows for the image file to be opened by other Mac backup software available on the market.

-Disk Drill also comes with other important data protection features, such as its Recovery Vault and Guaranteed Recovery technologies.
+Disk Drill comes with other important data protection features, such as its Recovery Vault and Guaranteed Recovery technologies.
 The first is simply an extra layer to the recycle bin, and the second keeps a copy of any file moved to a pre-selected folder.
 In addition, the app can scan computer drives in search of missing files.